Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-typescript-can-change-your-life.md

 This might not be the end of the world, but let's say you were doing calculations with this, and always expected a number, so you don't parse it in any way.

-That's exactly where TypeScript would have warned you about the value not being correctly defined.
+That's precisely where TypeScript would have warned you about the value not being correctly defined.

 ## So, what is TypeScript?

 TypesScript is a superset of JavaScript, giving us static typing, classes, and interfaces.

-As a benefit from using those, our IDEs can give us a better developer experience because they will tell us what to expect from certain functions/variables.
+As a benefit of using those, our IDEs can give us a better developer experience because they will tell us what to expect from certain functions/variables.

 ![TypeScript IDE support](https://cdn.hashnode.com/res/hashnode/image/upload/v1644211011412/xDOogfTvs.png)

-TypeScript runs before your code runs, making sure that the types of your code are correctly typed.
+TypeScript runs before your code runs, ensuring that the types of your code are correctly typed.

 For instance, let's take this as an example: